George Howe (printer)

-George Howe (1769 – 11 May 1821) was a poet, printer, and editor of the first Australian newspaper, the Sydney Gazette.
+George Howe (1769 – 11 May 1821) was a poet, printer, and editor of the first Australian newspaper, The Sydney Gazette.

 Early life

 Howe was the son of Thomas Howe, a government printer on Basseterre, Saint Christopher Island (now better known as Saint Kitts) in the West Indies.
 When he was 21, he went to London and worked as a printer for The Times.
-In March 1799, George Howe, alias George Happy, alias Happy George, was charged with shoplifting after he and a man named Thomas Jones had robbed a mercer’s shop at Alcester. and they were sentenced to death, commuted to transportation for life to New South Wales.
+In March 1799, George Howe, alias George Happy, alias Happy George, was charged with shoplifting after he and a man named Thomas Jones had robbed a mercer's shop at Alcester. and they were sentenced to death, commuted to transportation for life to New South Wales.
 Howe arrived at Sydney on 22 November 1800.

 He received a full pardon on 4 June 1806.
+His amiable disposition saw him given the nickname "George Happy".